Five Jobs in Sports Broadcasting

 Segment Producer

-One of the sports broadcasting jobs that you might consider is that of a segment producer.
+One of the sport broadcasting jobs that you might consider is that of a segment producer.
 This job is good for those who prefer working behind the scenes and those who do not want to go on the air.
 As a producer, you’re responsible for every little detail that goes into that broadcast.
 You need to ensure that the reporters are ready, that they have the right information available and that the equipment works.
 Producers need to work within the budget given by the station or network too.

 On-Air Reporter

 On-air reporters are the ones who actually give viewers the news and information that they need.
 With a degree in broadcast journalism, you may gain some experience working for the college station where you went to school.
 That degree can also help you find an internship for a station and gain more experience.
-According to the Bureau of Labor Statistics, the median wage for reporters is close to $40,000 a year.
+According to the Bureau of Labor Statistics, the median wage for reporters is close to $49,000 a year.
 The BLS also found that the need for reporters will drop in the coming years, which is why you may want to look at other positions within this field.

 Content Editor

 Working as a content editor also lets you work behind the scenes rather than in front of the camera.
 Editors work for radio and television stations as well as for websites.
 They are the ones who edit work before it reaches a reporter.
-Most shows and stations have a team of writers who create the content.
-Editors go over that work to ensure that it sounds right and that it contains factual information.
-They may do the fact checking on their own or work with a team of checkers.
-Some editors may assist with editing of the wort filmed too.

 Television Director